Resources

 Rising cost of living is impacting healthy eating.
 This factsheet provides practical tips and tricks to help families increase veggie and fruit intake without breaking the budget.

 Regional coordinators work with Pick of the Crop schools in their region during the school year.
-This includes face to face meetings, online support, termly newsletters, organising events or making connections with other stakeholders.
+This includes face-to-face meetings, online support, term newsletters, organising events or making connections with other stakeholders.

 Pick of the Crop schools are able to join a Closed Facebook Group.
 This is used to share learnings, information, network and promote programs or resources for schools to use locally.